HiB (Haemophilus Influenzae Type B) Vaccine

 Avoid getting the shot when the child is not feeling well.
 Maintain your child’s immunisation record and update it each time.
 Inform the school or the childcare about the immunisation and ask them to report if any red flag signs are seen.
 Look for the red flag signs, and immediately consult your doctor.

 Any of the following, particularly within first 3-4 days, warrants an immediate visit to your health care provider:

 - convulsions or seizures

 - very pale colour

 - other serious problems

-Here is the catchup schedule if the first dose was delayed by >1 month
+Here is the catchup schedule if the first dose was delayed by more than 1 month:

 HiB vaccine is essential for protecting against life-threatening infections for children and adults.
-Make sure you keep your child up to date with the recommended immunisation programme to ensure that he/she stays healthy.
+Make sure you keep your child up to date with the recommended immunisation programme to ensure that he stays healthy.

 Disclaimer: Vaccination prices referenced here vary with location.
 Please consult your paediatrician or registered medical store before making any purchase.